farmOS/farmOS/docs/guide/contrib/produce-safety.md

 packing.

-Any corrective actions that are taken should be recorded as activity logs with categories of both "Food Safety" and "Water" (these categories are applied automatically by the quick links within the Food Safety dashboard).
+Any corrective actions that are taken should be recorded as activity logs with categories of both "Produce Safety" and "Water" (these categories are applied automatically by the quick links within the Produce Safety dashboard).

 ### Equipment, Tools, and Buildings

-All areas relevant to food safety (fields, buildings, facilities, etc) can be managed as [Areas] in farmOS.
+All areas relevant to produce safety (fields, buildings, facilities, etc) can be managed as [Areas] in farmOS.
 Tools and equipment can be managed as [Equipment] assets.

-When areas or equipment are cleaned/sanitized, this should be recorded as an activity log with the "Food Safety" category applied.
+When areas or equipment are cleaned/sanitized, this should be recorded as an activity log with the "Produce Safety" category applied.

 [University of Vermont Extension]: https://www.uvm.edu/extension
 [FSMA Final Rule on Produce Safety]: https://www.fda.gov/Food/GuidanceRegulation/FSMA/ucm334114.htm